-- A collaborative data sharing project for assessing the levels of nitrites in excipients
+- A collaborative data sharing project for assessing the levels of nitrites in excipients, reagents and solvents

 - Become a member to join regular and evolving consortium discussions

-The Nitrites in Excipients project is part of Lhasa's efforts to support nitrosamine risk assessment.
-By sharing data on the level of nitrites in excipients, consortium members will be able to assess the likelihood that a nitrate or nitrite will react to form a nitrosamine.
-Used in this way, the Nitrites in Excipients database will allow members to understand the risk posed by nitrosamines in the drug product.
+The Nitrites project is part of Lhasa's efforts to support nitrosamine risk assessment.
+By sharing data on the level of nitrites in excipients, reagents, and solvents, consortium members will be able to assess the likelihood that a nitrate or nitrite will react to form a nitrosamine.
+Used in this way, the Nitrites database will allow members to understand the risk posed by nitrosamines in the drug product.

 Using the Vitic database, members of the consortium will regularly share analytical data with Lhasa Limited.
 As the honest broker, Lhasa will then expertly curate the data from participating organisations.
 This allows a level of anonymity, whereby the submitting companies are known to each other, but who submitted what is known to Lhasa Limited only.